Osteoarthritis: how health cover can help

 Osteoarthritis occurs when there is damage in and around the joints which the body cannot repair, and can have a debilitating impact on a person’s life.

 There is no cure for osteoarthritis, but there are treatments available to manage symptoms.
-And if you have private health insurance, there are lots of ways you might be able to use your cover to help.
+And if you have private health insurance, you may be able to use your cover to help.

 Visit your GP